 - DRIVING: It’s a 4-hour drive from the Sossusvlei area to Walvis Bay on a gravel road.
 A large portion of the drive passes through a long and straight road in the Namib-Naukluft National Park – You will drive in the desert then the landscape starts to change dramatically and you will drive among canyon and rock formations.
 Approaching Walvis Bay and the Atlantic Coast you start to see the ocean and perhaps some mist.

 1. Catch Another Sunrise in Sossusvlei (it is so worth it!)

 This is another early morning watching the sunrise in Sossusvlei, and it never gets old.
 I decided to return to Deadvlei again, as it is a popular place to capture the first sunrises of the day while spotting some dunes, including the tallest one, Big Daddy just in front of your eyes.

-Your first stop of the day is at the Solitaire.
-Take some pictures of the old sunbleached cars, and try the “best apple pie in Namibia” from Moose McGregor’s Desert Bakery, and don’t forget to fill your tank.
+The first stop on day 5 of this Namibia road trip is at the Solitaire.
+Take some pictures of the old sunbleached cars, try the “best apple pie in Namibia” from Moose McGregor’s Desert Bakery, and don’t forget to fill your tank.

 Arriving in Walvis Bay I was not very impressed with the very industrial port town, with offshore rigs and salt companies marking the horizon.